Undergraduate study in Japanese

-You can take a major in Japanese as one of your two BA majors (a double major).
+You can take a major in Japanese as one of the two components of your double major for a BA.
 You will need to pass at least 120 points (eight courses) towards each of your majors, including at least 45 points (three courses) at Stage III.

 Taking a Module in Japanese

 If you would like to study Japanese alongside your two BA majors, you can complete a Module.